Archive for November 2013

 EDWARD GOREY [ 1925 - 2000 ]

 Author and artist Edward St. John Gorey was a child prodigy, drawing pictures at the age of two, and reading (self-taught) by the time he was three.
-Excelling at school, he skipped some early grades and arrived at Chicago’s legendary Francis Parker School in the ninth grade.
-An exceptional student, he contributed to many school events, exhibited in the annual art shows, and appeared in various school publications.
-When he was 13, a Chicago newspaper published his cartoons in its sports pages—Gorey’s first commercial work.
+Excelling at school, he skipped some early grades and arrived at Chicago’s legendary Francis Parker School.

 Posted by Unknown